KMU-CSE/PJT_MSP430_KECCAK_KYBER_DILITHIUM/README.md

 - As a result, compared with the reference implementations in C, the optimized 16-bit NTT achieves performance improvements of 134%, 249%, and 210% for NTT, NTT⁻¹, and point-wise multiplication, respectively, while the optimized 32-bit NTT achieves 74%, 80%, and 56% improvements, respectively.
 - Regarding the proposed reduction methods, different from the previously proposed modular reduction methods on 8-bit AVR and 16-bit MSP430 MCUs from prior works, they can be easily applied to other 16-bit MCUs with similar architectural properties because they are based on generic signed Montgomery and Barrett reduction methods.

-3. **First Kyber and Dilithium implementations on MSP430.**
+3. **Optimized Kyber and Dilithium implementations on MSP430.**
-- We present the first MSP430 implementations of Kyber and Dilithium supporting all security levels, enabled by our integrated Keccak and NTT optimizations.
+- We present the optimized MSP430 implementations of Kyber and Dilithium supporting all security levels, enabled by our integrated Keccak and NTT optimizations.
 - As a result, compared to the C reference Kyber implementation, we achieve performance improvements of 46.1–51.3%, 45.6–60.0%, and 46.2–62.3% for the Keygen, Encaps, and Decaps of Kyber at all security levels.
-- For Dilithium, we achieve performance improvements of 43.7–47.5%, 56.0–62.7%, and 44.8–48.8% for Keygen, Sign, and Verify, respectively.
+- For Dilithium, we achieve performance improvements of 44.5–48.3%, 57.5–65.0%, and 46.1–50.0% for Keygen, Sign, and Verify, respectively.

 ## Benchmark Setup
 We developed and benchmarked the code using the "IAR Embedded Workbench for MSP430" IDE (https://www.iar.com/embedded-development-tools).
 For testing purposes, the IAR IDE offers a free trial version.